rachel170/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Store Flashcards within deck.
   * Pros: Performance will be better than searching through all current flashcards to find the relevant cards to be initialized in the deck.
   * Cons: We must ensure that the implementation of each deck contains a direct reference to the flashcards.

+### Handle invalid inputs/commands
+#### Deck vs Card related commands
+* The system disables card-related commands (e.g. add, delete, edit, review, find) when user is at the home screen.
+* The system disables deck-related commands (e.g. addDeck, deleteDeck, enterDeck, list, clear) when user is inside a deck.
+* Flashnotes keeps track of whether the user is currently inside a deck, and the name of the deck that the user is currently in.
+* The Parser will block these commands, taking arguments passed from Logic, which checks the state of Flashnotes through the model.

+#### Review related commands
+* The system only allows review-related commands (e.g. flip, correct, wrong, endReview)
+* The parser (logic) keeps track of whether the user is currently doing a review, and disables certain commands if the user is currently in a review session.

+#### Design considerations:
+* Alternative 1 (current choice): Checking of commands are done in the logic component.
+    * Pros: Model component does not need to keep track and handle invalid inputs by user
+    * Cons: Coupling between logic and model is increased
+* Alternative 2: Checking of commands are done in the model component.
+    * Pros; Reduced coupling
+    * Cons: Model has to handle commands, reducing cohesion.

 ## **Appendix: Requirements**